Windsor Castle - Standard Ticket

 Please note that when the State Apartments are closed the Semi-State Rooms will not be open.

-Please note that the Semi-State Rooms are only open during the Winter months between the 28 September 2013 and March 2014.
+Please note that the Semi-State Rooms are only open during the Winter months between September and March.

 11 July 2014 (St George’s Chapel opens at 10:30)